 This is another important step when it comes to how to get over an ex.

 Remember!
-Nothing good can come from hoarding your ex’s clothes, gifts, pictures, or any other memorabilia.
-You may needed them to mourn your loss, but now that portion of the process is done with, collect everything (be it yours but it reminds you of your ex) and donate them to goodwill.
+Nothing good can come from hoarding your ex’s clothes, gifts, pictures, or other memorabilia.
+You may need them to mourn your loss, but now that portion of the process is done with, collect everything (be it yours, but it reminds you of your ex) and donate them to goodwill.

 Burning or throwing them away is not healthy.

 You have to overcome your grief by working on it, not by destroying things you once loved and cherished.
 Just think of it this way; it brought you joy once; now, it will bring joy to someone else.

 If you have been in a loving relationship for quite a while, you are comfortable with the way you look, you start to slack off, and you do not appreciate yourself anymore.

 In such cases, a break-up is a wake-up call.